Murder hornet sighted in Washington state’s Whatcom County

 Because of its withered condition and the fact that male giant hornets don’t typically emerge until July, agriculture officials believe that hornet was likely from a previous season and just recently found.

-The 2-inch-long invasive insects, first found near the U.S.-Canadian border in December 2019, are native to Asia and pose a threat to honeybees and native hornet species.
+The 2-inch-long (5-centimeter-long) invasive insects, first found near the U.S.-Canadian border in December 2019, are native to Asia and pose a threat to honeybees and native hornet species.
 While not particularly aggressive toward humans, their sting is extremely painful and repeated stings, though rare, can kill.

 The world’s largest hornet is much more of a threat to honeybees that are relied on to pollinate crops.
 They attack hives, destroying them in mere hours and decapitating bees in what scientists call their “slaughter phase.”
 How they got here from Asia is unclear, although it is suspected they travel on cargo ships.